VictorQueiroz/binary-transfer/docs/Serializer.md

 - A type can have many constructors
 - A type must be linked to at least one constructor
-- A type name must start with lowercase in the scheme definition
+- A type name must start with uppercase in the scheme definition

 #### Constructor